 In 1992, as part of an effort to reach school-aged athletes, Connecticut Special Olympics formed a partnership with the Connecticut Interscholastic Athletic Conference to bring Unified Sports® to Connecticut’s schools.
 The CIAC/Special Olympics Unified Sports® Program operates throughout the school year and closely follows the school calendar.
-Unified Sports® events are organized each sport season for elementary, middle and high school students.
+Unified Sports® events are organized each sport season for middle and high school students (soccer, basketball, volleyball, bowling, track and field) and in culminating events for elementary and young athlete participants.
 All public and parochial schools in Connecticut are invited to participate.
-At the elementary level, students engage in non-competitive athletic activities designed to develop skills in a variety of sports.
-At the middle and high school level, students compete in statewide Unified Sports® tournaments.
-The CIAC currently holds tournaments in the sports of soccer, basketball, volleyball, and softball.
-And, as the program continues to grow, new sports are sure to be added!
+Today 95% of Connecticut’s public high schools offer Unified Sports programs.

-This innovative approach has had and will continue to have a dramatic impact on the number of school age children who now have the opportunity to participate in organized team sports through their school.
-The CAS/Connecticut Special Olympics Unified Sports® program currently boasts a participation of more than 1300 athletes and partners, and 120 schools throughout the state.
+The cooperative and innovative partnership between CIAC and Special Olympics Connecticut has had and will continue to have a dramatic impact on the number of school age children who have the opportunity to participate in organized team sports through their school.
+The program currently boasts a participation of more than 9500 athletes and partners, and 287 schools throughout the state.

 II.
 Unified Sports® and its parent-arm, Special Olympics, were created and developed to give individuals with intellectual disability the opportunity to train and compete in sports activities.
 No person shall, on the grounds of sex, race, religion, color or national origin, be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any program or activity of Special Olympics.